freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/computer-hardware/index.md

 ![Nvidia Titan XP](https://cdn.arstechnica.net/wp-content/uploads/2017/04/nvidia-titan-x.jpg)

 ### Storage (SSD or HDD)
-The Solid State Drive (SSD) or Hard Disk Drive (HDD) are used to store information on the computer.
+The Solid State Drive (SSD) or Hard Disk Drive (HDD) is used to store information on the computer.
 It retains the memory even after loss of power.

 ![SSD](https://images10.newegg.com/NeweggImage/ProductImage/20-147-373-09.jpg)